ProGet 2022: Scanning and Blocking Vulnerabilities

 - Ignore indicates that the vulnerability report is not applicable or irrelevant and therefore allows for packages to be downloaded

 - Caution tells developers to be careful to avoid the vulnerability; packages may be downloaded, but a warning is issued on the web UI

-- Blocked means a vulnerability is too severe to allow use, and packages are prevented from being downloaded
+- Blocked means a vulnerability is too severe to allow the use, and packages are prevented from being downloaded